dagster-io/dagster-cloud-cicd-action-quickstart/README.md

-# Dagster Cloud CI GitHub Action Quickstart
+# Dagster Cloud CI/CD GitHub Action Quickstart

-Template to get started with the [Dagster Cloud CI GitHub Action](https://github.com/dagster-io/dagster-cloud-ci-action).
+Template to get started with the [Dagster Cloud CI/CD GitHub Action](https://github.com/dagster-io/dagster-cloud-cicd-action).

 ## Create a new repository from this template